12 Excellent Philly Restaurants That Are Open on Mondays

 Dubu, Elkins Park

 If you want to eat amazing Korean food on a Monday, there are plenty of options near Olney and Elkins Park.
 Dubu sits high up on that list, especially if you order crispy haemul pajeon, a stone pot of kimchi soondubu, and spicy marinated daeji bulgogi.
-But it’s also worth mentioning because the location is right next to H Mart in Elkins Park, which means you can have dinner and grocery shop for the week in one fell swoop.
-Heads up: H Mart closes at 8 p.m. and Dubu closes at 10 p.m.
-1333 West Cheltenham Ave, #102.
+But it’s also worth mentioning because the location is right next to H Mart in Elkins Park, which means you can have dinner and go grocery shopping for the week in one fell swoop.
+Heads up: H Mart closes at 8 p.m., and Dubu closes at 10 p.m.
+1333 West Cheltenham Avenue, #102.

 Pera, Northern Liberties

 Pera serves thoughtful Turkish food in a brick-walled corner spot on North 2nd Street.
 All the cold mezze plates here come with fluffy pita slices that steam like angry kettles when you open them up.
 Start with Pera’s ezme — sweet from pomegranates, garlic-slapped, and smoky from roasted hot peppers.
-Then get some chicken or lamb kebabs, juicy in the center and charred on the outside, or the doughy manti bathing in chili oil and a cold yogurt sauce.
+Then get some chicken or lamb kebabs, juicy in the center and charred on the outside, or the doughy manti bathed in chili oil and a cold yogurt sauce.
 The next time you need a BYOB choice that’s slightly more exciting than your regular old neighborhood spot, try Pera for date night or family dinner.
-Just know that things can get a little noisy during prime time in the dining room, in case you’re looking for somewhere quiet where you can discuss life’s important quandaries, like who changed the Hulu password and why.
 944 North 2nd Street.

 Kalaya, Fishtown

 Kalaya’s new location could eat four of the old Kalaya’s and still have room for dessert.
-That’s a quirky way of saying the palm-filled warehouse iteration of this beloved Thai restaurant is giant, and therefore can accommodate you and a bunch of friends on a Monday night.
+That’s a quirky way of saying the palm-filled warehouse iteration of James Beard Award winner Nok Suntaranon’s Thai restaurant is giant and therefore can accommodate you and a bunch of friends on a Monday night.
 There are approximately 1,000 ways to build a meal here, based largely on your interest in spice.
-If you like it hot, start with the goong chae nam pla, which is just as sour and vegetal and gorgeous as it is punishing with chilies.
-There’s also booze available at the new location.
+Share a dish or two from each menu category and save room for a show-stopping shaved ice dessert.
+There’s also booze available at this new location.
 4 West Palmer Street.